Applying for Employment Insurance benefits

 Missing ROEs can delay the processing of your claim.

 - If your employer issues ROEs in paper format, you must request copies of all ROEs issued to you during the last 52 weeks and provide them to Service Canada as soon as possible after you submit your EI application.
-You must either mail us your paper ROEs or drop them off in person at a Service Canada Centre.
+Paper ROEs are generally filled out by hand and have serial numbers that start with A, E, K, L or Z. You must either mail us the original copies of your paper ROEs or drop them off in person at a Service Canada Centre.
+The mailing address will be provided to you on the Information and Confirmation page once you submit your online application for EI benefits.

 If you are having difficulty obtaining your ROE (s) from your employer(s), we can help.
-Go to your Service Canada Centre or contact us at 1 800 206-7218.
+Contact us at 1-800-206-7218.
 One of our agents will advise you how the ROE can be obtained or what is needed to calculate your claim.

 Before applying for EI benefits, you should confirm with your employer whether or not your ROE will be issued electronically to Service Canada.